-In early 1991, a Season 5 episode had two female characters, Abby, played by Michele Greene and the newcomer C.J., played by Amanda Donohoe kissing each other.
-The scene was recognized as the first kiss between two women in a prime time American series and was considered quite controversial.
+In early 1991, a season five episode had two female characters, Abby (Michele Greene) and the newcomer C.J.
+(Amanda Donohoe) kissing each other.
+The scene was recognized as the first kiss between two women in a prime time American series, and was considered quite controversial.

-Series co-creator Terry Louise Fisher, former deputy district attorney for Los Angeles County, former entertainment lawyer for 20th Century Fox, and producer-writer for Cagney & Lacey (1981), composed a form letter she was thinking of sending to lawyers who complained about the show: "Dear So-and-so: If I were a good lawyer, I'd still be practicing law.
-Instead, I'm stuck in Hollywood, making 10 times as much money.
-I hope you are as conscientious about your clients as you are about our show.
+Series co-Creator Terry Louise Fisher, former Deputy District Attorney for Los Angeles County, former entertainment lawyer for 20th Century Fox, and Producer and Writer for Cagney & Lacey (1981), composed a form letter she was thinking of sending to lawyers who complained about the show: "Dear So-and-so: If I were a good lawyer, I'd still be practicing law.
+Instead, I'm stuck in Hollywood, making ten times as much money.
+I hope you are as conscientious about your clients, as you are about our show.
 Thank for your writing."

-The license plate in the beginning of the opening credits was during the first seven seasons mounted on the rear of a Jaguar, but for the final season it changed to being mounted on a Bentley Continental R - a car which was mentioned in several episodes of the eighth season when Arnie Becker was thinking of buying one.
-He finally received one as a gift in episode 3 of the same season.
+The license plate in the beginning of the opening credits was, during the first seven seasons, mounted on the rear of a Jaguar, but for the final season, it changed to being mounted on a Bentley Continental R, a car which was mentioned in several episodes of the eighth season, when Arnie Becker (Corbin Bernsen) was thinking of buying one.
+He finally received one as a gift in episode three of the same season.

 Series Creator Steven Bochco was so taken with the show being parodied on the cover of the October 1987 issue of Mad Magazine, that he staged a photo shoot with the show's actors and actresses in the exact same positions that their caricatures had appeared on the magazine's cover.
 Mad Magazine ran the photo in a subsequent issue.